 Medical Ministry International’s first project to Cambodia was in 1999.
 Our projects have been exclusively small surgical teams.
 Our principal partner has been with Southern Baptist missionaries who have established a medical care program in the country.
 We will continue to take teams to Cambodia and pray God will illuminate our path as we determine what our future development in the country should be.

 Allan B. Melicor, M.D., Asia

-Baray is a rural district in the province of Kompong Thom, central Cambodia, situated along the highway that runs between the capital city of Phnom Penh in the south and the city of Siem Reap, home of Angkor Wat, in North Cambodia.
-Baray district has a population of 159,000 (2002 statistics) and mostly subsistence farmers.
-Most of them live in wooden homes and built along the highway and on top of rice paddies.
-They are basically poor and depend on what they can agriculturally produce.
+Baray is a rural district in the province of Kompong Thom, central Cambodia, situated along the highway that runs between the capital city of Phnom Penh in the south and the city of Siem Reap in the north.
+Baray district has a population of 159,000 (2002 statistics) and mostly work as farmers.
+Most of the population live in wooden homes that are built along the highway on top of rice paddies.
+Many people live with poverty and rely on their own agricultural produce for food.
 There are no factories in the area.
-There is a river that crosses the main town of Kompong Thom which is also their source of fish.
+There is a river that crosses the main town of Kompong Thom, which is also many people's source of fish.